blacknon/lssh/cmd/lsmux/README.md

 ## About

-`lsmux` is a pure Go, tmux-like SSH client that lets you select hosts from your `lssh` inventory and manage multiple remote sessions in a pane-based TUI.
+The mux UI is a pure Go, tmux-like SSH client that lets you select hosts from your `lssh` inventory and manage multiple remote sessions in a pane-based TUI.
 It is designed for operators who want to view several servers at once, run commands in dedicated panes, and keep the flexibility of `lssh` host selection while working in a terminal multiplexer style workflow.

+`lsmux` is a compatibility wrapper around `lssh -P`.
+It keeps the traditional `lsmux` command name, but the mux UI implementation now lives in `lssh` itself.

 Also, you can transfer files to a remote host directly from the target pane.